Personify-AI/rag_short_intro/exercise_3/exercise_3.md

 1. Familiarise yourself with chunking
 2. Upsert embedded chunks from the text

-The exercise is complete when you can:
+The exercise is complete when:
 - you have a Pinecone Index with your upserted chunks
 - you can successfully query the index to retrieve a string with excerpts